yowainwright/yowainwright.github.io/_posts/2017-03-09-making-a-js-plugin.md

 A really cool thing about writing code this way is that all of the code be tree shaken if unneeded.
 As JavaScript Services like Webpack and Rollup become more advanced Plugins can be more modifiable to serve the user of the plugin.

-## The Functionality Is What Matters 📈
+## Functionality Is What Matters 📈

 A plugin's users should be able to understand its code but trust that it works.
 Featurization should not extend far beyond the problem that the plugin solves.